Parki0/correct-questions/README.md

 Don't annoy the fuck out of people by asking poorly asked questions.
 They don't get paid for that, so they won't tolerate your bullshit.

-## There is no stupid questions.
+## There are no stupid questions.

-But there is poorly asked questions.
+But there are poorly asked questions.
 So don't be afraid to ask stupid questions,
 but be afraid of asking them the stupid way.